 3. The Black Lab Is Considered America’s Most Favorite Dog

-Labrador Retrievers are currently considered America’s most popular dog breed, according to the American Kennel Club
+The Labrador Retriever is currently considered America’s most popular dog breed, according to the American Kennel Club

 The dog people of America have spoken and they’ve spoken loud and clear.
 Their favorite four-legged companion?
 The Labrador Retriever!

 That’s right!
 According to the American Kennel Club, the Labrador Retriever sits at number one out of a list of 191 competing purebreds as the United States most sought after dog.
 More impressive?
-The Lab has actually worn this winning crown now for nearly thirty years!
+The Lab has actually worn this winning crown now on the American Kennel Club list for nearly thirty years!

 But don’t get too excited.
 While Black Labrador Retrievers are the most popular pets in the United States, you may be surprised to learn they are not the most popular dog in the world.
 But in their defense, it was a tight race.

-Labrador Retrievers rank in third, according to Google trend data, as the world’s most popular dog breed, just behind German Shepherds, who come in second, and Bulldogs, who claim the number one spot.
+The Labrador Retriever ranks third, according to Google trend data, as the world’s most popular dog breed, just behind German Shepherds, who come in second, and Bulldogs, who claim the number one spot.

 4. Black Labrador Retriever Dogs Are Some Of The Most Intelligent Dog Breeds In The World